EXCLUSIVE-Indonesia extends AstraZeneca vaccine shelf life as 6 mln doses near expiry

 By Stanley Widianto

-JAKARTA, March 1 (Reuters) - Indonesia has extended the shelf life of AstraZeneca's AZN.L COVID-19 vaccine to nine months, as nearly six million doses it received in donations were in danger of expiring, a health ministry spokesperson told Reuters on Tuesday.
+JAKARTA, March 1 (Reuters) - Indonesia has extended the shelf life of AstraZeneca's AZN.L COVID-19 vaccine to nine months, as nearly six million doses it received in donations approached their expiration dates, a health ministry spokesperson told Reuters on Tuesday.

-Indonesia, which reported record daily infections in mid-February due to the highly transmissible Omicron variant, has fully vaccinated about 53% of its population of 270 million.
+Indonesia, which reported record daily infections in mid-February due to the highly transmissible Omicron variant of COVID-19, has fully vaccinated about 53% of its population of 270 million.
 That compares with more than 70% in richer nations.

 Siti Nadia Tarmizi, a health ministry spokesperson, told Reuters it had six million doses of vaccines set to expire at the end of February, but only 200,000 of them had expired after it extended the shelf life of the AstraZeneca shot to nine months from six.